switchknitter/40ServantsBot/README.md

 ```

 A random card's image and meaning will be returned to the channel, along with a link for more card details.

+You can also send a DM to the bot, just like you would DM any other Discord user, and it will return your card privately.

 ## Notes